Sports Coach Logo Sports Coach Training Principles Fitness Components

 Jenny Richards provides advice on what it takes to become a good wrestler.

 Proper body conditioning is essential to being a successful wrestler.
 Most wrestling moves require flexibility and muscle strength.
-If you achieve the right level of physical fitness, you will be able to handle your opponents better during a wrestling match.
+If you achieve the right physical fitness level, you can handle your opponents better during a wrestling match.

 Below are some aspects of physical fitness that wrestlers observe when building their bodies.
-You should follow them during your bodybuilding program if you want your body to perform at its peak during your matches.
+If you want your body to perform at its peak during your matches, you should follow them during your bodybuilding program.

 Nutrition

-You have to ingest enough nutrition to keep your energy levels up when working out.
+You must ingest enough nutrition to keep your energy levels up when working out.
 If you go into a bodybuilding session without proper food, your body will start to shut down.

-Your muscles will also get sore, a factor that will prevent you from training for a few days.
+Your muscles will also get sore, which will prevent you from training for a few days.
 The fatigue resulting from lack of nutrition will cause you to exercise in poor form during your deadlifts, leading to injuries.

 Eat enough food and get supplements to fill in gaps in your dietary requirements.